MikiWolfe/ReadMe-Generator/utils/Sample.md

 * [Questions](#questions)

 ## Installation
-npm i inquierer
+None for this project
 ## Usage
-readme files
+To make everyones lives simplier
 ## Licensing
+2023 Jane Doe
-Copyright [yyyy] [name of copyright owner] Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Copyright Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell